hbianchini/hbianchini/README.md

   ▪ Currently, I've been working with microservices development, bug fixes, refactoring and testing in a financial system.<br>
   ▪ Besides, I'm studying about data processing, modeling and analysis using common tools in Data Driven strategy.<br>

-  So far, I've been developing projects and skills to get a job in "Data and Analytics" area.
+  So far, I've been developing projects and skills to get a job as Data Engineer/Scientist.
 </p>

 <div>